tae0y/open-chat-playground/docs/openai.md

     azd env set OPENAI_API_KEY $API_KEY
     ```

-    Optionally, if you want to run with a different model, say [gpt-4o](https://platform.openai.com/docs/models/gpt-4o), other than the default one, add it to azd environment variables.
+   The default model OCP uses is [GPT-4.1-mini](https://platform.openai.com/docs/models/gpt-4.1-mini).
+If you want to run with a different model, say [gpt-4o](https://platform.openai.com/docs/models/gpt-4o), other than the default one, add it to azd environment variables.

     ```bash
     azd env set OPENAI_MODEL gpt-4o